BrwnSugarFemboy/VRCEmojiSwitcher/README.md

 2. The framecount is the number of frames on your tilesheet.
 This can range from 1-64
 3. The  framerate is how quickly your emoji is to be played.
 If you're not sure, you can modify it ingame in the VRC+ Menu later on.
 4. The animationtype is a supported [emoji animation type](https://wiki.vrchat.com/wiki/Emojis#Custom_Emojis) from vrchat.

+## Support
+Need help?
+Want to reach out to the devs?
+Share emojis?
+Feel free to join the [Discord](https://emojiswitcher.discord.bussy.wtf)!